 Want to get rid of that awful bursitis fast and prevent this problem from occurring again?
-Here's 10 home remedies and natural treatments for bursitis of the knee, shoulder, elbow and hip that you definitely should consider...
+Here's 10 home remedies and natural supplements for treating bursitis of the knee, shoulder, elbow and hip that you definitely should consider...

 Bursitis is a condition where the knee, shoulder, elbow, hip, ankle or heel joint becomes inflamed and swollen.
 The base of the big toe is another spot where bursitis can also rear its ugly head.
 Other common names for bursitis (relating to the knee) include Housemaid’s Knee, Baker’s Cyst and Clergyman’s Knee.
 This condition occurs most often in joints that are involved in recurrent and repetitive movements, with the knee being the most frequently affected.
 Symptoms of bursitis include pain, swelling and stiffness in and around the joint.